Global Master of Arts in

 Accommodations

 You will be supported by SIT staff on location in arranging housing during your time abroad.
-Stay in small hotels (shared or private); guest houses or hostels (these are simple, inexpensive and quite clean, and may even include food); or ask to be placed with a homestay family, where you will be able to immerse in the local culture and customs.
-Please note homestay families are less expensive, but also less independent.
+Stay in small hotels (shared or private); apartments; guesthouses or hostels (these are simple, inexpensive and quite clean, and may even include food); or ask to be placed with a homestay family, where you will be able to immerse in the local culture and customs.
+While homestays are limited, they are less expensive and provide a chance to gain deeper cultural understanding through shared family experiences.

 Discover the Possibilities